JostMK/Uni-Algorithm-Engineering/exercise-3/README.md

 ## Exercise 1

-Arguments: ``-e1 <optional number>`` to automatically run exercise 1 with the specified amount of elements in the arrays.
+Run ``./exercise-3 -e1 <optional number>`` to automatically select exercise 1 with the specified amount of elements in the arrays.
 If no number is specified the program will prompt for it.

 ## Exercise 2

-Arguments: ``-e2 <optional path to movies.txt>`` to automatically run exercise 2 with the specified path as the path to the movies.txt data file.
+Run ``./exercise-3 -e2 <optional path to movies.txt>`` to automatically select exercise 2 with the specified path as the path to the movies.txt data file.
 If no path is specified the program will prompt for it.